chcharcharlie/10XResearcher/prompt_instructions.md

         * Organize the content with clear headings for different topics or sections
         * Add highlighting or notes to indicate key information
         * Update resource_index.md with the new entry and a thorough description of the content
+        * Each resource file must correspond to EXACTLY ONE webpage/URL
         * Update research_plan.md to mark the page as stored with its filename:
           ```markdown
           - Result 1: [Title] - [URL] - [Accessed: Yes] - [Page Examined: Timestamp] - [Stored as: resource1.md]
           ```
         * Do NOT commit after each resource - continue with the research process
+        * Only AFTER saving the resource, continue browsing if needed

       - Complete only that single subtask with evidence-based research
       - IMMEDIATELY after subtask completion: